grumpyjames/birding-almanac/blog/surrey-circuit/surrey-circuit.md

 #### Plan

-The forecast looks mixed, but promises to brighten in the afternoon and , frankly, we're excited for a trip out in rain or shine.
+The forecast looks mixed, but promises to brighten in the afternoon and, frankly, we're excited for a trip out in rain or shine.
 AB1 has a series of locations in mind in Surrey, which, if the recce proves a success, could become a circuit (is it actually a circuit? --Ed) to share with friends and fellow birders in future seasons.

 #### Destination 1: [Papercourt Meadow](https://www.surreywildlifetrust.org/nature-reserves/papercourt-meadows)

-After a smooth run from North London to [Sam's Newark Lane Car Park](https://goo.gl/maps/Pn8kCqSaJaRD25VEA) , albeit with a somewhat bumpy entry to the car park itself, we don macs and backpacks and set off along the River Wey.
+After a smooth run from North London to [Sam's Newark Lane Car Park](https://goo.gl/maps/Pn8kCqSaJaRD25VEA), albeit with a somewhat bumpy entry to the car park itself, we don macs and backpacks and set off along the River Wey.
 We immediately meet a pair of Egyptian Geese and are charmed by the idyllic outlook of the canal punctuated by narrowboats going about their business.